iaprojectg8/Gambie-indicators/README.md

 ```
 python .\main.py
 ```
-This command creates all the score plot from the dataset, and it creates huge CSV file with all the score as well.
+This command creates all the score plots from the dataset, and it creates huge CSV file with all the scores as well.
 This CSV file will be necessary for the last part that consists in creating the score rasters for each period.

 ## 3 - Make a raster viz
 ```
 python .\rasterization\raster_from_point.py
 ```
 It creates the score rasters for each period.
 In order to do this you need to have previously run 1 and 2, otherwise you will not be able to create the rasters.
-Then you will have to give the name of the parameter you want to see and an integer 0 or 1 for the mask.

 ## Advice
 If this is the first time you are running the code please you need to respect the order of the previous command.